-You can stream and download my free Sweet Child O Mine jam track here.
+You can stream and download my free Sweet Child O Mine Solos Backing Track Standard Tuning.
 It includes the accompaniment for all the guitar solo sections strung back to back.
-This mp3 was made with a MIDI file and GuitarPro6 (the same program I used to make the guitar tab).

 In addition to the video demonstration, I also have an audio performance of the solos I play.
 This is a separate take from the video, so the performance may be slightly different.

 The original recording was played by Slash with all stringed instruments tuned down a half-step to Eb.
 My version is played in standard tuning, low to high E A D G B E.

 Sweet Child O Mine Chords, Progressions, and Scales

 The first and second guitar solos are played over the chord progression D-C-G-D. These are the three major chords from the G major scale.

 G major scale